 IV.
-Measurable Result/Outcome/Goal
+Measurable Results/Outcome/Goal #

 Activity/behavior/skill in everyday life, identified by the family and the IFSP/IEP team, that they would like to see happen.
 Includes information on the routine/activity of the family, community, or early childhood setting where the behavior/skills will be incorporated.
 Should address the child's needs identified in the evaluation and the priorities of the family.
 Be functional and measurable to provide a framework for ongoing progress monitoring.
-Goal should be developed in accordance with the PA Early Learning Standards and enable the child to be involved in and make progress in the general curriculum.
+Goal should be developed in accord with the PA Early Learning Standards and enable the child to be involved in and make progress in the general curriculum.

-Outcome/Goal:

-Date outcome/goal developed:

-Date outcome/goal completed:

-Outcome/Goal Statement:

-A statement of the functional, measurable results or outcomes/goals expected to be achieved for the child (including pre-literacy and language skills, and social and emotional skills as developmentally appropriate for the child) and family.
-Outcomes/goals should be both measurable and functional.
-To be measurable, a skill or behavior is identified and a consequence for the skill/behavior is determined; measurement can be "seen" in real world contexts, not tested.
-To be functional, the skill/behavior should be meaningful within the child and family daily routines and activities and should reflect participation in the child's natural learning environments.
-The wording of an outcome/goal should be positive, precise and easily understood; the use of acronyms or jargon should be avoided.
-It should not be discipline-specific, and may be addressed by multiple team members, including the family, related service providers/therapists, special instructors/teachers, and early care providers.
+Measurable Results/Outcome/Goal: # goes here Date outcome/goal developed: Date outcome/goal completed: Measurable Results/Outcome/Goal Statement: A statement of the functional, measurable results or ou tcomes/goals expected to be achieved for the child (in cluding pre-literacy and language skills, as developmentally appropriate for the child) and family.
+Outcomes/goals s should be both measurable and functional.
+To be measu rable, a skill or behavior is identified and a consequence for the skill/behavior is determined; measurement can be "s een" in real world contexts, not tested.
+To be function nal, the skill/behavior should be meaningful within the child's and family's daily routines and activities and should refle ect participation in the child's natural learning environn nents.
+The wording of an outcome/goal should be precise and ay be addressed by multiple team members, including family, related service providers/therapists, special instructors/teachers, and early care providers.
 What is happening now?
-What is child's current level of performance related to this outcome/goal?
+What is the child's current level of performance related to this outcome/goal?

 For the outcome/goal listed above, give a description of current status of activity/behavior/skill stated in the outcome and how it impacts on the family's routines and activities.
-The description should be based on evaluation results and/or progress monitoring information, as well as other assessment information as appropriate.
+The description should be based on evaluation results.
 The description should serve as a baseline for measuring progress on individual outcomes/goals and should include dated periodic updates.
 Simply stating that the child cannot do what the goal says is not adequate.
 (Ex.
-Child is not walking.)
-Statement should include what the child IS doing.
-(Ex. how is the child moving around) For an annual IFSP/IEP, include progress specific to the outcome/goal and a summary statement.
+Child is not walking).
+Statement should include what the child IS doing (Ex. how is the child moving around).
+For an annual, include progress specific to the outcome/goal and a summary statement.